 This session contains a practice block, a calibration block and several training blocks for all three tasks.
 The response mapping will be counterbalanced between blocks, such that an index finger press will be used to indicate a clockwise tilt on half of the trials, and an anticlockwise tilt on the other half.
 Similarly, in half of the tilt recognition trials the index finger will be mapped to a vertical response, and on the other half to a tilted response.
 Lastly, in half of the detection trials the index finger will be mapped to a yes (‘target present’) response, and on the other half to a no (‘target absent’) response.
 To avoid size-related effect on confidence rating, participants were divided into two groups such that for half participants bigger circle corresponds to higher confidence level and for the other half smaller circle corresponds to higher confidence level.

-During this session, each participants performance was controlled around 70 % accurate, by manipulating the task difficulty independently for the three tasks.
+During this session, each participants performance was controlled to achieve around 70 % accuracy, by manipulating the task difficulty independently for the three tasks.
 This will be achieved by using the common 1 up 2 down staircase procedure on stimulus visibility (discrimination and detection task) and on the standard deviation of the orientation distribution (tilt recognition).
 Participants were not invited back to continue the scanning session if: 1.) their accuracy were lower than 60% or higher than 80%; 2.) had strong response bias, i.e. used the same response in more than 80% of the trials; 3.) had strong confidence bias, i.e. the same confidence level was reported for more than 90% of the trials.

 3.3.2.
 Scanning session

 The structure of the three tasks were the same as behavioural session.
-To motivate participants perform we offered bonus in addition to the baseline payment for the scanning session.
+To motivate participants we offered bonus in addition to the baseline payment for the scanning session.
 Bonus is calculated use following rule: bonus=£accuracy.confidence200.
 Where accuracy is a vector of 1 and -1 for correct and incorrect responses, and confidence is a vector of integers in the range of 1 to 6, representing confidence reports for all trials.
 The rule for bonus calculation was explained to participants in both sessions.
 The scanning session started with a calibration phase to further calibrate participants performance during which time the structural scan for each participant was also obtained.
 At scanning, 10 discrimination and detection blocks were presented in 5 scanner runs.

 3.4.
 Stimulus